Gamma Nova Strategy

 -

-When issued, trades have anywhere from one to three days before expiration.
+Trades typically have anywhere from one to three days until expiration.

 -